-Having to chop your produce into tiny pieces, to fit into an equally tiny chute often put even even the most die hard juice connoisseur off of traditional Cold Press Juicers.
+Having to chop your produce into tiny pieces, to fit into an equally tiny chute often put even even the most die hard juice connoisseur off of traditional Masticating Juicers.
 This is now a thing of the past – with machines like the Retro Cold Press on the juicing block, you can now fit whole apples, pears and even cucumbers into their whole fruit chute with built in slicing blades.
 So, the only thing you’ll be cutting into, is your prep time.
 Oh, and cleaning time – we’re talking minutes to take apart, rinse and put back together.

 Is Cold Press juice better?